tbarron/tbarron.github.io/index.md

  * Figure out what's going on with doiserv, identserv, doirecv

- * github jekyll is behaving differently from local jekyll.
-Local jekyll is fine with my style sheets in css but github jekyll doesn't seem to like that.
-   * Well, now it seems to be okay.
-I guess it just took a few minutes to rebuild stuff.

  * How do I get a &#123; into a code block in markdown?
 If I use the code reference, it doesn't get translated.
 If I use the literal character, it doesn't show up.